Article - Economic Situation and Cyclical Development

 per cent rise in gross domestic product (GDP)

-Symbolicon für Lastenwagen
+Symbolicon für Münzen und Geldschein

-per cent rise in exports
+per cent rise Global GDP

-in 2020 compared with the preceding year
+in 2025 and 3.0 per cent in 2026 compared with the preceding year

 Symbolicon für Geld

-in 2020 compared with the preceding year
+in 2025 and 2.0 per cent in 2026 compared with the preceding year

 Symbolicon für Arbeiter